slerman12/Help-me/7-Ongoing.md

 “You fell back on policy in your decision to terminate me.”

 “Ah, but in that case the policy mattered!
-It was about you!
 Besides, you are the one on trial here, not me.”

 “Who is Sam?” the rest of the congress asks.